VoicenterTeam/socketio-storage-logger/README.md

 # socketio-storage-logger
 `socketio-storage-logger` is a library that allows you to log data into the storage and periodically emit stored logs to the server using `socket.io-client` library functionality.

 By default it logs data to the **localstorage** but you can use your own storage by providing methods for getting and setting data to it.
-The only requirement is that these methods should be **synchronous**.
+The only requirement is that these methods should be **synchronous** (For asynchronous see [AsyncStorageLogger](#usage-in-chrome-extension-project)).

 It also allows you to overload the global console logging methods (like `log`, `warn`, `error` etc.) the by passing appropriate property to the logger configuration.